Project X (1987 film): Production

 Lawrence Lasker began pre-production of the film at Warner Bros.
 Pictures with John Badham directing, but switched to 20th Century Fox after Warner Bros insisted on using small actors in chimpanzee suits instead of real chimpanzees.
 The film was shot in Los Angeles and at Camarillo Airport and at Van Nuys Airport.

 Reception

 Critical reception

 The movie received generally positive reviews from critics.
-As of 21 March 2019, it holds a 75% approval rating on Rotten Tomatoes, based on 20 reviews with an average rating of 6.1/10.
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 In his review for The New York Times, Walter Goodman described the film as a "young folks' story, a sweet-natured boy-and-his-chimp tale (even the bad guys aren't all that bad – that's very arguable), with a dose of Animal Liberation to give the impression that something of current significance is going on."

 On 5 February 1989, it was the first film ever shown on Sky Movies in the United Kingdom and Ireland.